“Can’t you just see me cruisin’ around DuBois with my girls, singing?”

-Patty’s warm welcome when we walked outside in the 90-degree sunshine made us feel loved.
+Patti’s warm welcome when we walked outside in the 90-degree sunshine made us feel loved.

 Patti, Uncle Earl’s angel, cares well for him.
 Widowed twice, both husband’s succumbing to cancer, she knows the battle well.
 With a smile on her face and sparkle in her eyes, Patti showers love everywhere she goes.

-“You can get coffee 24 hours a day,” Patty said, starting our tour of John Knox Village in the dining area.
+“You can get coffee 24 hours a day,” Patti said, starting our tour of John Knox Village in the dining area.
 With a dance floor in the middle, the large multipurpose room served as the hub of social life in the 500-occupant retirement home.

-Patty gave us the grand tour, passing the village shop, craft and woodworking rooms, and Halloween tree; they enjoyed an active lifestyle at John Knox.
+Patti gave us the grand tour, passing the village shop, craft and woodworking rooms, and Halloween tree; they enjoyed an active lifestyle at John Knox.

 Uncle Earl met us at the elevators on the third floor, parked in his electric wheelchair; he sat by the Chapel doors.
 Because of the chair’s size, he took the freight elevator, unable to fit in the main one.

 Room 306A held two twin beds with an updated bathroom perfect for our stay.

 “Patti takes good care of me,” Uncle Earl said as she buzzed around, serving us Michelob Ultra’s as we waited for our extravaganza thin crust pizza from Dominos.